-The outage data for the FTR market are for outages scheduled to occur in the 2023/2024 planning period and in the first seven months of the 2024/2025 planning period, regardless of when they were initially submitted.
-The outage data for the day-ahead market are for outages scheduled to occur from January 2015 through December 2024.
+The outage data for the FTR market are for outages scheduled to occur in the 2023/2024 planning period and in the first 10 months of the 2024/2025 planning period, regardless of when they were initially submitted.
+The outage data for the day-ahead market are for outages scheduled to occur from January 2015 through March 2025.

 Transmission outages are categorized by duration: greater than 30 calendar days; less than or equal to 30 calendar days; greater than five calendar days; less than or equal to five calendar days.
-Table 12-62 shows that 72.1 percent of requested outages were planned for less than or equal to five days and 11.5 percent of requested outages were planned for greater than 30 days in the first seven months of the 2024/2025 planning period.
-Table 12-62 also shows that 76.3 percent of the requested outages were planned for less than or equal to five days and 8.8 percent of requested outages were planned for greater than 30 days in the 2023/2024 planning period.
+Table 12-63 shows that 73.9 percent of requested outages were planned for less than or equal to five days and 10.3